Alacant2804/TypeMaster/README.md

 ## 🖱️ Usage

-Launch the app by running the development server.
+1. Launch the app by running the development server
-Press any key to start the typing test.
+2. Press any key to start the typing test.
-Type the displayed text accurately and quickly.
+3. Type the displayed text accurately and quickly.
-Monitor your performance using the timer and scoreboard.
+4. Monitor your performance using the timer and scoreboard.
-Complete the test to see your results in a modal with errors and points displayed.
+5. Complete the test to see your results in a modal with errors and points displayed.
-Click "Restart" to try again with a new text.
+6. Click "Restart" to try again with a new text.

 ## 🎓 What I Learned